Bonnyrigg Rose boss Robbie Horn admits big decision went his team's way against Cowdenbeath

 “We know it is not done.
 There will be no complacency from us.
 The coaching staff won’t allow it.
 We know what’s at stake.”

-Ross, the former Rangers full-back who has revived Cowdenbeath’s fortunes in recent weeks, could not hide his fury about what he perceived to be an unjust outcome.
+Ross, the former Rangers full-back who has revived Cowdenbeath’s fortunes somewhat in recent weeks, could not hide his anger about what he perceived to be an unjust outcome in such a big game.

 He said: “My overriding emotion is that I feel mugged.
 How can you get sent off when you win the ball?
 He gets the ball first.
 It’s not high.
 It’s not rash.
 It’s a 50-50 challenge which he wins and the guy makes a meal of it.